Friedrich Alpers

 Friedrich Alpers (25 March 1901 – 3 September 1944) was a German Nazi politician, a Luftwaffe officer and an SS-Obergruppenführer.
 He was also a Minister of the Free State of Brunswick, and Generalforstmeister (General Forest Master) in the government of Nazi Germany.
 Alpers was responsible for numerous political crimes in Brunswick.
 He died during the Second World War, most likely by suicide.

 Early life

 Born the son of a Sonnenberg Volksschule teacher in 1901, Alpers went to school in that town and the Gymnasium in Braunschweig until 1919.
 He performed military service with the Reichswehr from May 1919 until March 1920 as a volunteer with the Freikorps "Landesjäger", headed by General Georg Maercker.
-He then studied law and political science at Heidelberg University, the Ludwig Maximilian University of Munich and the University of Greifswald, and passed his preliminary law exams in 1923.
+He then studied law and political science at Heidelberg University, the Ludwig-Maximilians-Universität München and the University of Greifswald, and passed his preliminary law exams in 1923.
 He then was employed as a salesman with Grotrian-Steinweg in Braunschweig and with shipping businesses in Liverpool, London and Lucerne through the end of 1924.
 He returned to Germany and his legal studies through 1928, qualifying as an assessor in the spring of 1929 and went into practice as a lawyer in Braunschweig through May 1933.